LaunchCodeEducation/web-fundamentals/studios/databases/2/README.md

 ---
-title: 'Studio: Database Part 2'
+title: 'Studio: Databases Part 2'
 currentMenu: studios
 ---
-# TO DO: add more to walkthrough, assignment (plus change 2nd picture--take new one of adding a user/db with name of movies?)
+TO DO: add more to walkthrough, assignment (plus change 2nd picture--take new one of adding a user/db with name of moviebuff?)

-## Getting Ready: Setting Up the Database
+## Walkthrough

+During lecture, we will start the project, and talk about concepts along the way.

+### Database Setup

+Let's start by setting up a new database for this project, with a new, associated user account.

 Start up MAMP.
 From the launcher window, select *Start Servers*.
 Once that button has turned green, choose *Open Start Page*.
 From the page that opens up in your browser, select *Tools > phpMyAdmin*.